catinsurance/IsaacBlueprints/docs/tutorials/crash_course/entities.md

 - IDs 10-999 are for enemies.
 - IDs 1000+ are for custom effects.
 It is not recommended to set entity IDs past 1000.

+(Insert	stuff about how you can insert higher numbers despite the aforementioned cap)

 ## Tags explanation

 The `tag` variable is used to define specific behavior for the entity that varies depending on the tag.
 You can define one or more tags from the list below: